 Insurance laws vary by state.
-In some states, such as Illinois and Minnesota, drivers are required to have insurance policies that cover accidents caused by underinsured or uninsured motorists.
+In some states, such as Illinois and Minnesota, drivers are required to have insurance policies that cover crashes caused by underinsured or uninsured motorists.
 However, other states such as Iowa and California do not require that drivers have this coverage added to their policies.

-Uninsured motorist coverage will protect you in the event of an accident with an uninsured driver.
-Without this coverage, you may be forced to file a lawsuit against the at-fault party to recover compensation for any injuries or damages he caused in the accident.
+Uninsured motorist coverage will protect you in the event of an crash with an uninsured driver.
+Without this coverage, you may be forced to file a lawsuit against the at-fault party to recover compensation for any injuries or damages he caused in the crash.
 However, drivers who do not have car insurance rarely have any cash to pay you to settle the lawsuit.
 That’s why it’s always recommended that you add uninsured motorist coverage to your insurance policy even if the state you live in does not require you to do so.

 Filing An Uninsured Motorist Claim

-If you have uninsured motorist coverage on your insurance policy, you will need to file a claim with your company as soon as possible following the accident.
+If you have uninsured motorist coverage on your insurance policy, you will need to file a claim with your company as soon as possible following the crash.
 Most insurance companies have strict deadlines for uninsured motorist claims, so file right away so you don’t miss the deadline.

-The process for filing an uninsured motorist claim is similar to a normal car accident insurance claim, with one exception: you are filing the claim against your own insurance company instead of against the at-fault driver’s company.
-You will still need to provide the necessary documentation, including a police report, statements from witnesses, medical records, and proof of expenses you have incurred as a result of the accident.
-If you and your insurance company cannot agree on a settlement, you cannot file a lawsuit against the company even though you would be able to so in a normal car accident claim.
+The process for filing an uninsured motorist claim is similar to a normal car crash insurance claim, with one exception: you are filing the claim against your own insurance company instead of against the at-fault driver’s company.
+You will still need to provide the necessary documentation, including a police report, statements from witnesses, medical records, and proof of expenses you have incurred as a result of the crash.
+If you and your insurance company cannot agree on a settlement, you cannot file a lawsuit against the company even though you would be able to so in a normal car crash claim.
 Instead, you will be forced to go to arbitration, where a neutral third party arbitrator will review the case and decide which side wins.

 If You’ve Been Injured By An Uninsured Motorist…